The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

 - An acute fracture of the pars interarticularis

 IThe incidence at birth is zero but rises sharply to 5% at the age of 4 to 5 years.
 Probably it results from fatigue fracture.
-Uneven distribution of isthmic ossification results in formation of a potential stress riser in the region of pars in lower lumbar vertebrae, which could be susceptible to fatigue fracture.
+Uneven distribution of isthmic ossification results in the formation of a potential stress riser in the region of pars in lower lumbar vertebrae, which could be susceptible to fatigue fracture.

 A large number have no complaints.